Page Limit and Charges

 The corresponding author of a paper accepts the responsibility for obtaining the consent from all co-authors to be designated, as such as well as their approval of all submitted, revised, and final versions of the manuscript.
 Failure to do so will result in immediate rejection of the manuscript and may draw further punishment from IEEE.

 English language editing services can help refine the language of your article and reduce the risk of rejection without review.
-IEEE authors are eligible for a 10% discount at American Journal Experts; visit the American Journal Experts website to learn more.
+IEEE authors are eligible for a 10% discount at American Journal Experts.
+IEEE authors are eligible for a 30% discount at Enago.
+Review also Enago’s services for authors in Chinese.
 Please note these services are fee-based and do not guarantee acceptance.